Board of Directors

 She works for Kautz Environmental Consultants, Inc., a cultural resources management firm specializing in archaeology and architecture.
 Selected professional projects include nominating the Newlands Historic District to the National Register of Historic Places, conducting a study of the historical and architectural development of the Meadows Village neighborhood in Las Vegas, and creating a Historic Structure Report for St. Paul’s Episcopal Church in Virginia City.

 ZoAnn serves on the City of Reno Historical Resources Commission, as well as on the board of directors for the Historic Reno Preservation Society.

 Shae Smith Cox, Deputy Director

-Currently a Ph.D. student in the UNLV History Department, Shae Smith Cox earned her M.A. in American History from Oklahoma State University in 2013.
+Currently a Ph.D.
+Candidate in the UNLV History Department, Shae Smith Cox earned her M.A. in American History from Oklahoma State University in 2013.
 She studies the Civil War with an emphasis on material culture and memory and is minoring in Public History.
 Shae interned with the Mob Museum’s content department during the summer of 2016 and worked as the project manager for the Fall 2016 exhibit Ready to Roar.
 She coauthored the grant application for the Nevada Humanities Mini Grant awarded to the UNLV Public History Program in 2016.
-Shae is the recipient of the Spring 2017 Hal Rothman Doctoral History Student Scholarship.
-She holds the position of Deputy Director for the nonprofit organization Preserve Nevada and is the local student representative and assistant coordinator for the 2018 Local Arrangements Committee for the National Council of Public Historians.
+Shae is the recipient of the Spring 2018 Summer Doctoral Research Fellowship, the Outstanding Doctoral Student Award for the History Department, and the John Pine Memorial Award for the National Phi Alpha Theta Organization.
+She holds the position of Deputy Director for the nonprofit organization Preserve Nevada and is the local student representative and assistant coordinator for the 2019 Local Arrangements Committee for the Western History Association.